foxsae/The-One-True-Lisp-Style-Guide/README.md

 (GCLS)
 * You should avoid side-effects when they are not necessary.
+* Avoid modifying local variables, try rebinding instead
+* In the spirit of a mostly pure functional style, which makes testing and maintenance easier, we invite you to consider how to do things with the fewest assignments required.

 (PNKP)
 * Every function should have: A single specific purpose.